Rae McGrath

-Raphael F. J. McGrath (born 5 November 1947), usually known as Rae McGrath, lives in Langrigg, Cumbria and is a British campaigner and specialist in humanitarian response to conflict and natural disaster.
-He founded the Mines Advisory Group (MAG), and, as a leading member of the International Campaign to Ban Landmines (ICBL), represented the organisation when it received the Nobel Prize for Peace in 1997.
+Raphael F. J. McGrath (born 5 November 1947), usually known as Rae McGrath, is a British campaigner and specialist in humanitarian response to conflict and natural disaster.
+He founded the Mines Advisory Group (MAG), and, as a leading member of the International Campaign to Ban Landmines (ICBL), represented the organisation when it received the Nobel Peace Prize in 1997.

 McGrath was born in Liverpool and in 1963 moved with his family to Birkenhead.
 In 1968 he joined the British Army in the Royal Electrical and Mechanical Engineers (REME), where he served for 18 years as a military engineer.
+He lives in Carlisle, Cumbria.

 Establishing MAG

 During the late 1980s he worked in Darfur and Afghanistan, managing non-governmental organisations and establishing landmine clearance operations.
 He founded the Mines Advisory Group in 1989, after seeing the impact of landmines and unexploded ordnance (UXO) on civilians in Afghanistan, and became an internationally acknowledged expert on the impact of landmines and cluster munitions on relief and humanitarian efforts in the Middle East, Balkans, Africa and Asia.
-In 1992, MAG established its headquarters in Cockermouth, Cumbria; McGrath's wife Debbie and brother Lou joined the management team.
+In 1992, MAG established its headquarters in Cockermouth, Cumbria; McGrath's former wife Debbie and brother Lou joined the management team.